Financial Review and Planning Checklist

 As the weather turns colder and the daylight becomes shorter, you may be busy planning for the holiday season.
 But something else worth focusing your attention on during this season is your finances.

-Like your physical health, your financial health needs a check-up at least annually.
+Like your physical health, your financial health needs an annual check-up.

-Before the year that’s been like no other winds down, take some time to check in on your financial matters.
+Before the year winds down, take some time to check in on your financial matters.

-Review the important items listed below to maintain or improve your financial wellness for the next year and beyond.
+Review the items listed below to maintain or improve your financial situation for the next year and beyond.

 Year-End Financial Review